use-llm

 Instead of generating a text response, the LLM can call a function.

-In this case, an event whose name is specified in the eventName
+In this case, an event whose name is specified in the eventName parameter is triggered in the script.

 The state that handles this event must contain the code to be executed.